matthew-andrews/semver-as-a-service/README.md

-# Semver as a service
+# Semver as a Service

 Similar to [semver.io](https://semver.io) but hasn't got all the same features (yet) but supports all repositories on GitHub rather than a small curated selection of projects.